MaxiMine Lists on Huobi Global's Vietnamese Arm, Hello Ex

 About MaxiMine

-MaxiMine is a highly efficient and transparent cloud-based pool mining platform.
-Its headquarters is located in Singapore and has a strong international presence in the industry.
+MaxiMine is a highly efficient and transparent cloud-based pool mining platform with a strong international presence in the industry.
 Since its launch, MaxiMine has been garnering positive attention for its innovative business model and operational capabilities, paving the way for unfaltering growth ahead.

 To find out more about MaxiMine, visit their socials at: